ststefa/tuplemerge/README.md

 #### How can robustness be ensured, especially considering very large inputs ?

-Rodustness can be validated running test cases with varying inputs.
+Robustness can be validated running test cases with varying inputs.
 The implemented tool functions are meant to help in this regard.

 #### How does the memory consumption of your program behave ?